 At 35.41 (Table 8-18a—STA Info subfields), first entry (AID), add to the description as follows:

-Contains the AID of the STA expected to process the following NDP frame and prepare the sounding feedback.
+Contains the AID of a STA expected to process the following NDP frame and prepare the sounding feedback.
 Equal to 0 if the STA is an AP, mesh STA or STA that is a member of an IBSS.

 The following text P130L21 (9.31.5) clarifies that an NDPA intended for an AP shall include only one one STA info field, and AID=0: